ims-systems-00/ims-kb/docs/General Information/Risk Management/adding_risks.md

 ## Categories

-After clicking the `Risk Management` button, you must now select which category you are wanting to add a risk to, or view the risks of.
+After clicking the `Risk Management` button, you must now select which category you are wanting to add a risk to or view the risks of.

 The following categories are available.
 + Hardware